 I use the flaked version of nutritional yeast, but it’s also available in a powder.
 If you’re using the powder, you will need only about half as much as the flakes.

 Why Use It?

 As you can guess from its name, nutritional yeast is packed with nutrition, particularly B-vitamins, folic acid, selenium, zinc, and protein.
 It’s low in fat, is gluten-free (check specific brands for certification), and contains no added sugars or preservatives.
-Because vitamin B12 is absent from plant foods unless it’s added as a supplement, nutritional yeast that contains B12, such as Red Star Vegetarian Support Formula, is a great addition to the vegan diet just to get that one nutrient (though I strongly recommend taking a supplement as the only way to be sure you’re getting enough).
+Because vitamin B12 is absent from plant foods unless it’s added as a supplement, nutritional yeast that contains B12, such as Red Star Vegetarian Support Formula, is often added to the vegan diet just to get that one nutrient (though I strongly recommend taking a supplement as the only way to be sure you’re getting enough).
 Not all nooch has B12, so check the label carefully before buying, and be aware that concerns have been raised over Folic acid, which is often added along with B12.

 No. The savory, umami taste of nutritional yeast comes from glutamaic acid, an amino acid that is formed during the drying process.
 Glutamic acid is a naturally occurring amino acid found in many fruits and vegetables and is not the same as the commercial additive monosodium glutamate.